Quickening in Pregnancy – What Does it Feel Like?

 What is Pregnancy Quickening?

 This is generally the time when your baby begins to undertake womb-based exercises on his own.
-It tries to make more space for it and as you get closer to your due date, you will feel these movements even more strongly.
+It tries to make more space for itself and as you get closer to your due date, you will feel these movements even more strongly.
 Since this is one of the first markers that make it evident of the presence of a child, it is termed as quickening as if to refer to the quick way that the movement makes you aware of a child’s presence.

 In the earlier stages, the lower position of the uterus makes all these movements to be sensed in the lower part of the abdomen.
 But as the pregnancy progresses, they can be felt higher up in the abdomen, too.

-How does the First Foetal Movement Feel Like?
+What Are the First Foetal Movements Like?

 First-time mothers are generally quite curious to know what does quickening feel like inside the body.
 The movements vary from baby to baby, which is why it feels different for everyone.
 At times, it feels like a flutter, or a tiny body tumbling inside your stomach, or a popping and pushing sensation, and many others.